t-8ch/binding-linuxinput/README.md

 Libevdev has to be installed.
 It should be available through your operating systems packagemanager.

+## Usage

+### Configuration

+The Thing has to be configured with the path of the devicenode to access.
+This should be in the form of `/dev/input/eventX` where `X` is specific to your device.

+### Channels

+Each Thing provides multiple channels

+* A `grab` channel that allows to grab the device, withholding the device inputs form other users.
+* A `key` channel that aggregates all events.
+* Per physical key channels that.

+### Events

+The following happens when pressing and releasing a key:

+#### Press

+1) State of global key channel updated to new key.
+2) State of per-key channel updated to `"CLOSED"`.
+3) Global key channel triggered with the current key name.
+4) Per-key channel triggered with `"PRESSED"`".
+5) State of global key channel updated to `""` (Empty string)

+#### Release

+1) State of per-key channel updated to `"OPEN"`
+2) Per-key channel triggered with `"RELEASED"`

+#### Rationale

+Channel states are updated first to allow rules triggered by channel triggers to access the new state.

 ## Implementation note

 Contrary to other Smarthome/Openhab plugins, this plugin uses the maven-bundle-plugin for the project setup.